How to track your website visitors with Google Tag Manager and Google Analytics

 Google Analytics is an extremely efficient and feature rich platform for gaining valuable insight into the performance of your website.
 Firstly, it reports on how your visitor has arrived at your site; secondly, their behaviour on the site, for instance where they go and what they do.
-Finally, and most importantly, it tells you if those visitors buy your product (booking).
+Finally, and most importantly, it can tell you if those visitors buy your product (booking).

 Having the means to track your visitor from the moment they land on your site, all the way through to clicking on the 'place booking' button on your Anytime Booking page, to being directed to your payment gateway, before finally landing on the booking complete page, is essential.
 It means not only will you know how you can improve the layout and user experience of your website, but where to direct your marketing efforts.